Thesis

 Competition

-Bill: Bill is Melio’s largest direct competitor.
-Bill is a publicly traded company with a market cap of ~$10 billion as of May 2023.
-It was founded in 2006.
-Its revenue was ~$640 million while serving over 157K customers in 2022.
-Like Melio, it supports accounts receivables, accounts payables, accounting software integrations, approvals, controls, and mobile apps.
+Bill: Bill, founded in 2006, is Melio’s largest direct competitor.
+It’s a publicly traded company with a market cap of $9.3 billion as of December 2024.
+Its revenue was ~$1.2 billion from serving over 475K customers in 2024.
+Like Melio, Bill supports accounts receivables, accounts payables, accounting software integrations, approvals, controls, and mobile apps.
 Unlike Melio, it offers an all-in-one expense management solution via Divvy, which it bought in 2021.
+In November 2023, Bill was reported to nearing a $2 billion deal to purchase Melio Payments, but the deal was announced a day later to just be a rumor.

-Stripe: Stripe, founded in 2010, is a major player in the payments industry with a wide offering of products.
-Its core business focuses on C2B (customer-to-business) payments, such as ecommerce.
-However, It also has an AR tool called Stripe Invoicing.
+Stripe: Stripe, founded in 2010, is a player in the payments industry with a wide offering of products.
+Its core business focuses on customer-to-business payments, such as ecommerce.
+It also has an AR tool called Stripe invoicing.
 Although Stripe does not directly compete with Melio’s core business, given Stripe's large number of existing customers and brand recognition, it has a large distribution potential.
-It can expand capabilities and potentially capture more market share.
-Stripe has raised a total of $8.7 billion and was valued at $50 billion as of March 2023.
+It can expand capabilities and potentially capture more market share as it works with companies such as Slack, Figma, and WHOOP.
+Stripe has raised $9.4 billion and is valued at $100.1 billion as of December 2024.

-Stampli: Stampli, founded in 2015, is similar to Tipalti, with the main difference being that Stampli does not have as a mature invoice or bill generation software product.
-But compared to Melio, Stampli has a wider offering, targeting larger companies with more complex payment processes.
-Stampli has raised $84.7 million.
-As of May 2021, Stampli had 1K customers and had managed $20 billion in transactions.
+Stampli: Stampli, founded in 2015, is similar to Tipalti, with the main difference being not having an invoice or bill generation software product.
+Compared to Melio, Stampli has a wider product offering and targets larger companies with more complex payment processes.
+With 70+ pre-built integrations for enterprise resource planning and the introduction of its cognitive AI assistant Billy, Stampli could position itself as a forefront financial automation platform.
+Stampli has raised a total of $145.7 million as of December 2024.

 Business Model